-43.13 As soon as practicable after proposing to introduce the change, the employer must:

-- (a) discuss with the relevant employees and NSWNMA the introduction of the change; and - (b) for the purposes of the discussion-provide to the relevant employees and NSWNMA : - (i) all relevant information about the change, including the nature of the change; and - (ii) information about what the employer reasonably believes will be the effects of the change on the employees; and - (iii) information about any other matters that the employer reasonably believes are likely to affect the employees; and - (c) invite the relevant employees to give their views about the impact of the change (including any impact in relation to their family or caring responsibilities).
+- (a) a relevant employee appoints, or relevant employees appoint, a representative for the purposes of consultation; and - (b) the employee or employees advise the employer of the identity of the representative; the employer must recognise the representative. - 44.4 As soon as practicable after proposing to introduce the change, the employer must: - (a) discuss with the relevant employees and NSWNMA the introduction of the change; and - (b) for the purposes of the discussion-provide to the relevant employees and NSWNMA in writing: - (i) all relevant information about the change, including the nature of the change; and

-- 43.14 However, the employer is not required to disclose confidential or commercially sensitive information to the relevant employees. - 43.15 The employer must give prompt and genuine consideration to matters raised about the change by the relevant employees. - 43.16 In this term: relevant employees means the employees who may be affected by a change referred to in subclause 43.1.
+- (ii) information about what the employer reasonably believes will be the effects of the change on the employees; and - (iii) information about any other matters that the employer reasonably believes are likely to affect the employees; and - (c) invite the relevant employees to give their views about the impact of the change (including any impact in relation to their family or caring responsibilities). - 44.5 However, the employer is not required to disclose confidential or commercially sensitive information to the relevant employees. - 44.6 The employer must give prompt and genuine consideration to matters raised about the change by the relevant employees. - 44.7 In this clause. "relevant employees" means the employees who may be affected by a change referred to in subclause 43.1.

-44 Continuing Professional Development
+45 Continuing Professional Development

-- 44.1 In order to fulfil the continuing professional development requirements of the Nursing and Midwifery Board of Australia and Australian Health Practitioner Regulation Agency, registered nurses and enrolled nurses will be provided access to appropriate training.
+- 45.1 In order to fulfil the continuing professional development requirements of the Nursing and Midwifery Board of Australia and Australian Health Practitioner Regulation Agency, registered nurses and enrolled nurses will be provided access to appropriate training.
 This training may involve any combination of the following and is subject to management approval: - (a) writing or reviewing nursing educational materials; - (b) presenting at or attending workplace education sessions; - (c) attendance or presentation at external conferences, lectures, seminars or professional meetings; and - (d) undertaking relevant online or face to face undergraduate or post graduate studies which are relevant to their clinical practice.

-45 Requests for Flexible Working Arrangements
+46 Requests for Flexible Working Arrangements